DeviationTX/deviation-manual/source/ch_protocols.rst

 When telemetry is enabled the values sent by the receiver (RSSI, VOLT1, VOLT2) are supported.

-Additional Hub telemetry values are supported in common with the FrskyX protocol on transmitters except the 7e.
+Additional Hub telemetry values are supported in common with the FrskyX protocol on transmitters except the 7e and f7.
 See the Frsky Telemetry section below.

 Protocol: \*FrskyX
 ------------------
-The FryskyX protocol implements the Frsky D16 radio protocol, including s.port and hub telemetry.  |cc2500-note|
+The FryskyX protocol implements the Frsky D16 radio protocol, including S.Port and hub telemetry.  |cc2500-note|

 |mod-install-link|